We accept the Canadian Dental Care Plan (CDCP), click here to learn more.

 Thinking About Getting Dental Bridges Near You?

-If you are missing teeth and would like to restore your smile, please contact our team at Gateway Dentistry Group.
-We are happy to provide our patients with dental bridges in Grande Prairie to restore their smiles and enhance their confidence.
-Don’t hesitate to contact us and book a consultation today!
+If you are missing teeth and wish to restore your smile, reach out to our team at Gateway Dentistry Group.
+We are delighted to offer dental bridges near you to our patients to restore their smiles and improve their self-image.
+Reach us today and schedule a consultation!

 FAQ's